Understanding the invader-driven replicator dynamics: Negative invader-driven fitness case leads to competitive exclusion

 \subsection{Dependence of winning species on initial conditions}

 Now, we consider how initial conditions select the unique surviving species in the system.
-Firstly, we consider the particular case of 2-strain system and aim to find a criteria for initial value such that either strain is the unique survivor. \begin{thm} Given invader driven replicator system \eqref{eq:repli_invader} with $N=2$ and assume that $0 > \lambda_1 > \lambda_2$.
-Then there is a sharp threshold such that
+Firstly, we consider the particular case of 2-strain system and aim to find a criteria for initial value such that either strain is the unique survivor.
+The proof of Theorem \ref{thm:neg-2strains} below is obvious so we skip it.